duanestorey/ai-tools/ai-project-overview.md

 # Generate and watch for changes
 vendor/bin/ai-overview generate --watch

+# Create an example configuration file
+vendor/bin/ai-overview generate --init-config
 ```

 This will create an `ai-overview.md` file in your project root with:

 1. **Project Information**: Details about the detected project type and framework
-2. **Directory Tree**: A complete ASCII representation of your project structure (excluding files in .gitignore)
+2. **Directory Tree**: A complete ASCII representation of your project structure (excluding directories and files specified in the configuration)
 3. **Package JSON**: Contents of package.json (if exists in your project)
 4. **Composer JSON**: Contents of your composer.json file
 5. **README**: Contents of your project's README.md file (if exists)